cakephp/docs/en/controllers/request-response.rst

     }

-The above would tell clients to cache the resulting response for 5 days, hopefully speeding up your visitors' experience. ``cache()`` sets the Last-Modified value to the first argument.
+The above would tell clients to cache the resulting response for 5 days, hopefully speeding up your visitors' experience. :php:meth:`CakeResponse::cache()` sets the ``Last-Modified`` value to the first argument.
 ``Expires`` header and the ``max-age`` directive are set based on the second parameter.
 Cache-Control's ``public`` directive is set as well.